 You are more than your grades

-A second class honours degree (2.2 or above) or equivalent in ancient history, ancient history and archaeology, classical studies, classical and archaeological studies or another relevant subject.
+A first or second class honours degree or equivalent in ancient history, ancient history and archaeology, classical studies, classical and archaeological studies or another relevant subject.

 The University requires all non-native speakers of English to reach a minimum standard of proficiency in written and spoken English before beginning a postgraduate degree.
 Certain subjects require a higher level.